bitpesa/api-documentation/transaction-flow.md

          }
       ],
       "metadata": // optional metadata
-      "external_id": // option parameter for adding local ID for transaction within your system }
+      "external_id": // optional parameter for adding a custom ID to transactions }
 }
 ```

+Note that the `external_id` field is optional.
+Please see [external ID](#external-id) for further information.

 A full example transaction creation request with sender creation from EUR to NGN would look like the following: